linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Risk Measures/Measuring Interest Rate Risk: Effective Duration and Convexity.md

+---
+title: "Measuring Interest Rate Risk: Effective Duration and Convexity"
+parent_directory: "Risk Measures"
+formatted: "2025-12-21 02:45:00 PM"
+formatter_model: "grok-code-fast-1"
+cli_tool: "opencode"
+primary_tags:
+  - effective duration
+  - effective convexity
+  - interest rate risk
+  - fixed income securities
+secondary_tags:
+  - modified duration
+  - bond valuation
+  - embedded options
+  - callable bonds
+  - putable bonds
+  - black derman toy
+  - price yield relationship
+  - convexity measures
+  - risk management
+cssclasses: academia
+---

 # Measuring Interest Rate Risk: Effective Duration and Convexity

-GERALD W. BUETOW Jr., PhD, CFA

-President and Founder, BFRC Services, LLC

-ROBERT R. JOHNSON, PhD, CFA, CAIA
+**Authors:** GERALD W. BUETOW Jr., PhD, CFA; ROBERT R. JOHNSON, PhD, CFA, CAIA

-Independent Financial Consultant, Charlottesville, VA
+## Abstract

-Abstract: Modified duration and effective duration are two ways to measure the price sensitivity of a fixed income security.
+Modified duration and effective duration are two ways to measure the price sensitivity of a fixed income security.
 Both measure the percentage price change of a security from an absolute change in yields.
 Effective duration is a more complete measure of price sensitivity since it incorporates embedded optionality while modified duration does not.
 Combining effective duration with effective convexity is a superior risk management and measurement approach than using modified duration and convexity.
 In general, for fixed income securities with embedded options, numerical approaches (effective) to risk measurement are superior to analytic (modified) approaches.

 Modified duration ignores any effect on cash flows that might take place as a result of changes in interest rates.
 Effective duration does not ignore the potential for such changes in cash flows.
 For example, bonds with embedded options will have very different cash flow properties as interest rates (or yields) change.
 Modified duration ignores these effects completely.
 In order to apply effective duration, an available interest rate model and corresponding pricing model are needed.
 The example in this entry shows how to compute the effective duration of securities with cash flows that are dependent on changes in either the level or dynamics of the term structure of interest rates.